pauloantonio-git/wehostvoip-docs/docs/plivo_trunk.md

 This document describes how to connect your ISP to Plivo.
 The interconnection to a SIP trunk needs you full attention in all of its nuances.

+Link to Youtube video of this configuration:  https://youtu.be/wtDsjSnvd5I

 # 1. Planning

 ![image](https://user-images.githubusercontent.com/4958202/230954433-c29afe00-bbba-47bb-ad59-786bb04a8d61.png)